Condition-Based Maintenance

 Prevention-Failure (P-F) curves are an essential part of any condition-based or reliability–centric program.
 Graphing these curves helps you assess the reliability and effectiveness of assets over time.

 Point P marks the point at which you recognize the signs of a potential failure.
 Point F marks the point at which a functional failure will occur.
-Your P-F interval refers to the time between recognizing a failure and experiencing one.
+Your P-F interval refers to the time between recognizing signs of a potential asset failure and experiencing one.
 A longer P-F interval is better.
 It means you’ve got plenty of time to carry out condition-based maintenance and avoid breakdowns.

 Successful condition-based maintenance extends your P-F interval and keeps critical equipment in operational condition.